DoW-Gray/TemTem/README.md

     should be pretty simple to translate over.
  - It's the most fun to use, and the language I'm most used to using.

+## Completeness
+- [x] Import / Export TemTems from the text format
+- [x] Correct stat calculation, including boosts
+- [x] Static data for all tems and attacks, which can be read into python
+- [x] Damage calculation, excluding weird things like Traits, Items, or Hyperkinetic Strike
+- [ ] Statuses (mostly done, but a few things left to handle)
+- [ ] Handling stamina (mostly done)
+- [ ] Most move effects e.g. boosting stats (shouldn't take much effort)
+- [ ] Handling Traits
+- [ ] Handling Items
+- [ ] Actually simulating a whole battle - there's a few more things that need to be coded for this, e.g. attack targeting, move priority, move hold, what happens to tems that are switched out, etc.

 ## Contributing
 Please feel free to add to this codebase!
-I haven't created github issues for what still needs to be done, but please reach out to me if you'd like to know what needs to be worked on, or have an idea you'd like to build.
+If you'd like to work on one of the above points, or have an idea you'd like to build, please feel free to talk to me about it, or even just start working on it!

 Pull requests are also welcome!
 It would be great if you could confirm that pytest and flake8 pass.
+Adding your own tests would also be helpful!

 ## Licensing and Credits
 All code is copyright (c) DoW 2020, and licensed under GPL 2.0.